 Concurrency and multithreading

-Karafka uses native Ruby threads to achieve concurrent processing in three scenarios:
+Karafka uses native Ruby threads to achieve concurrent processing in four scenarios:

 - for concurrent processing of messages from different topics partitions.